The Shetland Pony Stud-Book Society

 30th & 31st October

-All correspondence must be in the office two weeks prior to the meetings, this can be via letter or email.
+All correspondence must be in the office three days prior to the meetings, this can be via letter or email.

 OFFICE CLOSURES